rticommunity/rticonnextdds-connector-js/docs/data.rst

 Using JSON objects vs accessing individual members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In an Input or an Output you can access the data all at once, using a JSON object, or member by member.
+On an Input or an Output you can access the data all at once, using a JSON object, or member by member.
 Using a JSON object is usually more efficient if you intend to access most or all of the data members of a large type.

-In an Output, :meth:`Instance.setFromJson` receives a JSON object with all, or some, of the Output type members, and in an Input, :meth:`SampleIterator.getJson` retrieves all of the members.
+On an Output, :meth:`Instance.setFromJson` receives a JSON object with all, or some, of the Output type members, and in an Input, :meth:`SampleIterator.getJson` retrieves all of the members.